per-garden/webapp/README.md

 ## Packages

-From directory as created by git clone, go to web_frontend (or ext_frontend, int_frontend respectivley for dual_controlled_component).
+From directory as created by git clone, go to web_frontend (or ext_frontend, int_frontend respectively for dual_controlled_component).
 Then type:

  - npm install